-Many boat owners are making the switch to ceramic coatings to protect there boats, but it is important to understand the cost comparison and benefits of ceramic coatings vs traditional wax.
+Many boat owners are making the switch to ceramic coatings to protect their boats, but it is important to understand the cost comparison and benefits of ceramic coating vs wax.
 Greg is the perfect example to illustrate this comparison.
 Greg owns a 2004 32' Regulator with a dark blue hull.
 His boat is stored in a dry stack facility located in Deerfield Beach, FL.
 On average, Greg spends $3000 to have his boat hauled, buffed and waxed, three times a year.

 This is the exact problem that occurred to Greg's boat.
 Even though it had been recently buffed and waxed, then placed in storage, the boat had not been thoroughly washed so the dark blue hull was covered in deep water marks that had eaten into the gel coat.

-Greg saw the opportunity to apply a product that is far superior to wax, proving better and longer protection, deeper gloss and shine, while saving at least 30% over the course of the year compared to what he was currently spending to maintain his boat.
+Greg saw the opportunity to apply a product that is far superior to wax, providing better and longer boat hull protection, deeper gloss and shine, while saving at least 30% over the course of the year compared to what he was currently spending to maintain his boat.

 We began the process by washing the boat with Nano Wash to completely clean and ready for the next step.
 The second step included using a heavy cut compound with a rotary buffer at 900 rpm's to remove oxidization and hard water marks.
 In various areas throughout the boat, we had to repeat the compound several times to ensure the surface imperfections were properly removed.

 The next step in the boat detailing process was to use Nano Compound with a foam pad at low speed.
 This product is unique because it helps to pull out stains that could not be removed with the cleaners and acids in the washing preparation.
 It also helped to further restore the shine.

 Now comes the real transformation.